zahraardyan/project-vutura-kelompok-2-sqa/README.md

 # project-vutura-kelompok-2-sqa

-This is the repository for Project Vutura of Group 2 (SQ-01 Class) Telkom DTI
+This is the repository for Project Vutura.io of Group 2 (SQ-01 Class) Telkom DTI

 Group Member:
 1. Judha Ananda Pratama (SQ0113)